Zaku: MS-06V Zaku Tank

-First appear as part of Mobile Suit Variations and later got animated in Mobile Suit Zeta Gundam, design by Kunio Okawara.
-A worker variant appear in Mobile Suit Gundam: The 08th MS Team, design by Kimitoshi Yamane.
-As the One Year War dragged on, the Zeon forces found themselves in desperate need of replacement parts for their mobile suits and other weapons.
-Forced to salvage whatever they could, inoperable machines were often disassembled for use as replacement parts, new unit designs cobbled together from whatever was available in order to get more combat units to the field.
+First appear as part of Mobile Suit Variations and later got animated in Mobile Suit Zeta Gundam, designed by Kunio Okawara.
+A worker variant appears in Mobile Suit Gundam: The 08th MS Team, created by Kimitoshi Yamane.
+As the One Year War dragged on, the Zeon forces desperately needed replacement parts for their mobile suits and other weapons.
+Forced to salvage whatever they could, inoperable machines were often disassembled for replacement parts.
+New unit designs cobbled together from whatever was available to get more combat units to the field.
 One of the most common variations was the MS-06V Zaku Tank, created from mounting a Zaku torso, head and arms on the drive base of a Magella attack tank.
-These units were prized by field commanders starved for replacement mobile suits, and were used for both construction and combat.
+These units were prized by field commanders starved for replacement mobile suits and were used for both construction and combat.

 Reconnaissance Type variations

-The reconnaissance models were said to be used to team up with other mobile suits and launch skirmish attacks on enemies and determine by the countering numbers how many forces the enemy had in the area.
+The reconnaissance models were said to be used to team up with other mobile suits to launch skirmish attacks on enemies and determine by the countering numbers how many forces the enemy had in the area.

 MS-06E Zaku Reconnaissance Type

 First appear as part of Mobile Suit Variations and later got animated in Mobile Suit Zeta Gundam, design by Kunio Okawara.
 The MS-06E Zaku Reconnaissance Type, or just Zaku Recon Type for short, was designed for scouting and reconnaissance missions.
-These Zaku Recon Types, also known as E-Types, mounted specialized camera guns and sensor systems.
+These Zaku Recon Types, or E-Types, mounted specialized camera guns and sensor systems.

 MS-06E-3 Zaku Flipper

 First appear as part of Mobile Suit Variations, design by Kunio Okawara.
-Of the one hundred or so MS-06E Zaku Reconnaissance Types that were built during the One Year War, a handful were further upgraded into the MS-06E-3 Zaku Flipper.
+A handful of the one hundred or so MS-06E Zaku Reconnaissance Types built during the One Year War were further upgraded into the MS-06E-3 Zaku Flipper.
 The Zaku Flipper was designed to play the role of a reconnaissance and scouting unit.
-It got its name from the creator because instead of a normal mono-eye head, its head is three-eyed with two large fins (flips) next to it as high-powered radar that can even penetrate Minovsky particle.
+It got its name from the creator because instead of a standard mono-eye head, its head is three-eyed with two large fins (flips) next to it as high-powered radar that can even penetrate Minovsky particle.

 MS-11 Action Zaku

-First appear as part of Mobile Suit Variations and later got animated in Mobile Suit Zeta Gundam, design by Kunio Okawara.
+It first appeared as part of Mobile Suit Variations and later got animated in Mobile Suit Zeta Gundam, designed by Kunio Okawara.
 The MS-11 Action Zaku, often referred to as Act Zaku for short, is a Principality of Zeon prototype mobile suit based on the MS-06 Zaku II.

 However, the Act Zaku was introduced too late for the Principality of Zeon.
 When the Earth Federation Forces captured the Pezun asteroid, they obtained the designs for the Action Zaku, and the concept of magnetic joint coating.
-The Earth Federation would put the Act Zaku into production for their own use after the One Year War.
+The Earth Federation would put the Act Zaku into production for their use after the One Year War.